-The TOE consists of a dedicated microprocessor (CPU) with a MMU (Memory Management Unit), several different memories, security logic, a timer and an interrupt-controlled I/O interface.
-A RNG (Random Number Generator) and a checksum module (CRC module) are integrated on the chip too.
-The related block diagram is shown in Figure 1.
+The ICs consists of a dedicated microprocessor (CPU) with a MMU (Memory Management Unit), several different memories, security logic, a timer, an interrupt-controlled I/O interface, an AIS31 compliant true RNG (Random Number Generator), and a checksum module (CRC module) and further components are integrated on the chip too.
+For fast cryptographic operation performance the TOE has the Advanced Cryptographic Engine (ACE) component implemented.
+The TOE's block diagram is shown in Figure 1.

 The CPU in all variants is equal and is compatible with the SAB 8051 instruction set and is 6 times faster than the standard processor.
 It provides additional powerful instructions for smart card applications.
-The memory is organized and sized as listed in the following table:
+The TOE thus meets the requirements of the new generation of operating systems.